-Whether it is written down or just lurking somewhere in your subconscious, many travelers have a travel bucket list of sorts -- a wish list of trips they absolutely must take in their lifetime.
+Whether it's written down or just lurking somewhere in your subconscious, many travelers have a travel bucket list of sorts -- a wish list of dream trips they absolutely must take in their lifetime.
 But even the most serious world travelers often find themselves taking more conventional vacations than those found on their bucket list.

 Maybe they go to Paris, but don't make a side trip to the French Alps to watch the Tour de France blow by.
 Or they drive to Hana on Maui, but don't climb Mauna Kea in time to see the sunrise from a dormant crater.
-Or they take a cruise to Alaska, but don't get on a seaplane to Pack Creek to come within four feet of a huge wild bear.
 Or they watch timelapses of the northern lights online, but never go to Iceland and stay up all night to see the real thing.
 So close, but so far.

-If you have a travel bucket list and want to start checking things off it, here are some tactics to get you started, keep you on track and get you there.
+If you have a travel bucket list and want to start checking things off it, here are some tactics to help you not just plan your dream trip but also make it a reality.

-The biggest and most often cited roadblock to tackling a dream trip is that the time doesn't seem right: work is really intense at the moment, or you just started a home renovation, or you don't have the energy to make it happen.
+The most common roadblock to tackling a dream trip is that the time doesn't seem right: Work is really intense at the moment, or you just started a home renovation, or you don't have the energy to make it happen.
 Maybe next year...

-These are all real and valid concerns, but it is critical to realize off the bat these issues will never really quite go away.
+These are all valid concerns, but it is critical to realize these issues will never quite go away.
 The truth is that what a lot of folks are looking for is not really the right time, but instead the perfect time.
-And that time will truly never come.
+And that time will likely never come.
 Settle instead for a time that you can actually do something, even if you have to sacrifice other things.
 So instead of waiting for the perfect time, or even the right time, look for a possible time.
 And then make it happen.

 - To help you see if everything on the list stands up to repeated scrutiny; some items on the list might not seem as interesting after you have looked at them several times, and could fall off the list in favor of other ideas.